 - Install the AirPort Utility from the App Store

 - Open the Settings app and scroll down until you see Airport Utility

 - Tap on it, then tap Wi-Fi Scanner to enable the feature.

 - You should see a blue Wi-Fi scan option at the top-right.

-- Tap Scan to see all the Wi-Fi networks in range of your iPhone.
+- Tap Scan to see all the Wi-Fi networks in the range of your iPhone.

-- Continuous scan is the default, so the values will change over time.
+- The continuous scan is the default, so the values will change over time.